00decy/PF2-API/README.md

 3. name - text
  - eg `/traits?name=Aberration`

-All other queries ignored.
+All other query parameters ignored.
 Queries return empty `results` list if no matches are found.
 If none of the listed query parameters are given, returns all traits.

 example: `/traits`